SchrodingerandDoraemon/Notes/Java/antra_java.md

 ### autobox / unboxing
 Autoboxing is the automatic convert primitive types to their corresponding object wrapper classes. unboxing is the automatic convert object wrapper classes to their corresponding primitive types.

+### Interface vs Abstract class
+1. Interface can do multi-inheritance.
+2. Final Variables: Variables declared in interface are by default final.
+An abstract class may contain non-final variables.
+3. Accessibility of Data Members: Members of a Java interface are public by default.
+A Java abstract class can have class members like private, protected, etc.
+4. it is mandatory to implement all the methods